Rhinoplasty surgery is surgery that changes the external shape of the nose.

 During those recovery months, there are things patients might be best to avoid, such as playing contact sports or sunbathing, as the skin and nose structure are more sensitive.

 Yes.
 Quite often the main aim of rhinoplasty is to improve breathing and nasal function.
 This is called functional rhinoplasty.
-As a specialist nose surgeon Dr Oosthuizen’s aim is to provide the best possible functional / breathing outcome for his patients regardless of the type of rhinoplasty.
+As a specialist nose surgeon Dr Oosthuizen’s aim is to improve the functional and breathing outcome for his patients regardless of the type of rhinoplasty.

 Rhinoplasty surgery is performed under a full General Anaesthetic.